AceDataCloud/NanoBananaAPI/docs/nano_banana_tasks_api_integration_guide.md

 The returned result contains multiple fields, where the request field is the request body when the task was initiated, and the response field is the response body returned after the task is completed.
 The field descriptions are as follows.

-- `id`: The ID generated for this task, used to uniquely identify this generation task.
+- `id`: The ID of the generated task, used to uniquely identify this generation task.
 - `request`: The request information in the task query.
 - `response`: The return information in the task query.